Libnamic/Omeka-S-FieldAsTags/README.md

 ![Browsable tags](https://assets.libnamic.com/omeka/modules/Omeka-S-FieldAsTags/2.png)
 * The module also includes a page block, that can be used with any theme:
 ![Browsable tags](https://assets.libnamic.com/omeka/modules/Omeka-S-FieldAsTags/3.png)

+The browsable fields are retrieved from the MetadataBrowse module settings.
+If the site has any configured, those will be used.
+Otherwise, if the global setting is enabled in Metadata Browse, those fields will be used.

 See the [Omeka S user manual](http://omeka.org/s/docs/user-manual/modules/) for user documentation.